docilio/3nhance/README.md

 - ✅ Control bot to review and approve updates to DB

-## 📊 Performance Results (Average Time per Email Creation – 17 Data Requests)
+## 📊 Performance Results (Average Time per Email Creation)

+### Email Generation

 The table below shows the average time taken to generate an email across various hardware setups, comparing two configurations: `Gemma3N e2b` and `Gemma3N e4b`.
+This was done with 17 data requests, in difference devices with similar n8n and ollama versions

 | Hardware / Config    | e2b (seconds) | e4b (seconds) |
 |----------------------|---------------|---------------|